 Donna, my server, recommended I try the ginger “chicken,” and Hill encouraged me to also order the barbecue.
 Spinach rice and a generous serving of fresh vegetables accompanied my lunch.
 As a side, I also opted to try both versions of their vegetable patties.

-The barbecue was also tender, but the flavor was much bolder and sweeter.
+The barbecue was also tender, but the flavour was much bolder and sweeter.
 I haven’t typically seen barbecued meat with this super-soft, moist texture or saucy gravy, but the difference was welcome and enjoyable.
 I would definitely enjoy this as an occasional treat, and I found that it worked well with the fresh greens.

 Lastly, I sampled their veggie patties.
 Both versions were consistent: warm with the flaky crust typically associated with Jamaican patties.
 As a fan of spice, to me, the mixed-vegetable patty was good, yet unremarkable.
-The spinach patty had a much better mixture of flavors, such that I’d happily eat it again.
+The spinach patty had a much better mixture of flavours, such that I’d happily eat it again.

 There are so many more options to try.
 I’ve told Hill that I also wish to visit his Miami restaurant for comparison.
 He informed me that it is “considered one of Miami’s first Black vegan restaurants and markets.”
 With such pedigree, this new Broward locale is on its way to becoming desirable to carnivores and plant-based foodies alike.

 Veg by Hakin is located in the Westgate Plaza at 105 North State Rd.
 7, Plantation, Fla.
 Hours are 11 a.m. to 9 p.m. from Monday through Thursday and on Friday from 11 a.m. to 6 p.m.